Body-Centric Wireless Communications

-- The group has published two book, more than 8 book chapters and more than 150 substantial journal and refereed conference papers on Body-Centric Wireless Communications.
+- The group has published 5 books, more than 12 book chapters and more than 500 substantial journal and refereed conference papers on Body-Centric Wireless Communications.

 - This work is in collaboration with many academic partners (Imperial College London, University of Birmingham, etc.) and industrial collaborators (DSTL, Philips Research, GE Global Research, Toumaz Technologies Ltd., etc.)

-- The group has organised/co-organised 3 workshops related to body-centric wireless networks sponsored by the European School of Antennas, more than 5 focused seminars and also Prof. Yang Hao guest edited the IEEE Transactions on Antennas and Propagation special issue on Body-Centric Communications.
+- The group has organised/co-organised 5 workshops related to body-centric wireless networks sponsored by the European School of Antennas, and more than 5 focused seminars.

 - Academics in the Antennas Group involved in body-centric research have been invited to deliver special talks and keynotes in many international conferences organized by the IEEE and IET